 We also actively collaborate with experimental group around the world, including Anne-Claude Gingras and other labs at the Samuel Lunenfeld Research Institute in Toronto, Canada; Mike Tyers lab in Toronto and Edinburgh (Scotland); proteomics groups (Rob Moritz, Jeff Ranish, John Aitchison) at the Institute for Systems Biology in Seattle, and the Institute of Molecular Systems Biology at ETH Zurich, Switzerland (Ruedi Aebersold, Matthias Gstaiger), Ileana Cristea's lab at Princeton.

 About the University of Michigan and Ann Arbor

 The University of Michigan Medical School consistently ranks in the top of all medical schools in the country.
 It also ranks near the top among all medical schools in terms of National Institutes of Health research awards.
 Ann Arbor, Michigan is a very diverse and multi-cultural city.
 Cultural opportunities range from quaint galleries to renowned museums, from performances by the top-ranked University of Michigan School of Music, Theater, and Dance to professional symphonies, orchestra, and dance troupes regularly visiting Ann Arbor as a part of the UMS series

 Ann Arbor offers diverse dining experiences including a number of great Indian, Chinese, Korean and other ethnic restaurants.
-It is located within an hours drive of Detroit and four and half hours drive from Chicago and Toronto.
+It is located within an hour drive of Detroit and a four and a half hour drive from Chicago and Toronto.